 What are the risk factors that are associated with acute myeloid Leukaemia?

-Preleukaemic disorders: There are a few disorders which make an individual vulnerable to leukaemia.
+Preleukaemic disorders: There are a few disorders which make an individual vulnerable to leukemia.
 These are myelodysplastic syndromes and myeloproliferative disease.
-Some blood disorders also act as a preleukaemic disorder, for example, polycythaemia vera, idiopathic myelofibrosis and thrombocythemia.
+Some blood disorders also act as a preleukaemic disorder, for example, polycythemia vera, idiopathic myelofibrosis, and thrombocythemia.

-If a foetus is exposed to radiations in its initial stages of development, it may develop leukaemia, although the extent of the risk factor is not clearly understood.
+If a fetus is exposed to radiations in its initial stages of development, it may develop leukemia, although the extent of the risk factor is not clearly understood.

-Smoking: one of the leading causes of all types of cancers and leukaemia.
+Smoking: One of the leading causes of all types of cancers and leukemia.
 We know that smoking can cause cancers associated with the lungs.
 But it can also cause dysplastic changes in the blood cells.
-The toxins from tobacco get absorbed through the lungs and enter the bloodstream, which might result in the development of leukaemia.
+The toxins from tobacco get absorbed through the lungs and enter the bloodstream, which might result in the development of leukemia.
 It is the only proven lifestyle habit that causes Acute Myeloid Leukaemia.

-Family history: if anyone in the family line has a history of AML, the person also has an increased risk, especially if it is his/her own twin who got diagnosed with leukaemia before the age of one.
+Family history: If anyone in the family line has a history of AML, the person also has an increased risk, especially if it is his/her own twin who got diagnosed with leukemia before the age of one.

 To understand what happens to the DNA, we must know what the normal state of the cells is.
 When the myeloid tissues produce blood cells, it starts out in a stage called “blast” stage.
 This is an immature cell stage.
 The cells then are programmed to mature into the adult stage where they perform their functions.